MARS-M: When Variance Reduction Meets Matrices

 \section{Related Work}

 \textbf{Preconditioned gradient methods} Preconditioned gradient methods, inspired by Newton’s method, are a powerful class of optimization algorithms widely used in training deep neural networks.
-To reduce the computational and memory costs of computing and storing the full Hessian matrix, a lot of approximate preconditioners have been proposed, including diagonal approximations~\citep{adagrad,Adamw,liusophia,yao2021adahessian} and sketched approximations~\citep{erdogdu2015convergence,gonen2015faster}.
-Despite these advances, there are only a few practical matrix-based optimization methods for large-scale models.
+To reduce the computational and memory costs of computing and storing the full Hessian matrix, many approximate preconditioners have been proposed, including diagonal approximations~\citep{adagrad,Adamw,liusophia,yao2021adahessian} and sketched approximations~\citep{erdogdu2015convergence,gonen2015faster}.
+Despite these advances, only a few matrix-based optimization methods have been practical at large scale.
 A notable breakthrough was the Shampoo optimizer~\citep{gupta2018shampoo}, which demonstrated the practical feasibility of incorporating second-order information in large-scale training.
-To reduce the number of hyperparameters and computational overhead of Shampoo,~\citet{SOAP} proposed SOAP, which implements AdamW in the eigenbasis of Shampoo's preconditioners, significantly improving the training efficiency in terms of both number of iterations and wall clock time.
-Recently, Muon~\citep{muon} is proposed by leveraging a Newton–Schulz approximation of the singular value decomposition (SVD) of the gradient momentum, while Moonlight~\citep{liu2025muon} extends Muon by introducing weight decay and coupling step sizes across components optimized by AdamW and Muon, thereby improving hyperparameter search efficiency.
+To reduce the number of hyperparameters and computational overhead of Shampoo,~\citet{SOAP} proposed SOAP, which implements AdamW in the eigenbasis of Shampoo's preconditioners, significantly improving training efficiency in terms of both iteration count and wall-clock time.
+Recently, Muon~\citep{muon} was proposed by leveraging a Newton--Schulz approximation of the singular value decomposition (SVD) of the gradient momentum, while Moonlight~\citep{liu2025muon} extends Muon by introducing weight decay and coupling step sizes across components optimized by AdamW and Muon, thereby improving hyperparameter search efficiency.
 Building on this line of research, PolarGrad~\citep{lau2025polargrad} introduces a preconditioning framework based on the polar decomposition of the gradient matrix, generalizing the principles of Muon.
 Scion~\citep{pethick2025training} further unifies Muon and related methods under a linear minimization oracle (LMO) framework, and Gluon~\citep{riabinin2025gluon} extends both Muon and Scion by incorporating momentum-based generalizations.
-Nowadays, matrix-based optimizers are becoming increasingly more popular in training industrial large language models, including Kimi K2~\citep{team2025kimi} and GLM-4.5~\citep{zeng2025glm}.
+Today, matrix-based optimizers are becoming increasingly popular for training industrial large language models, including Kimi K2~\citep{team2025kimi} and GLM-4.5~\citep{zeng2025glm}.